ericsonga/TeacherCSP/_sources/CSPRepeatImages/ch11_exercises.rst

         .. tab:: Question

-            Fix 4 errors in the code below so that it correctly sets the red in all pixels to 0.
+            Fix 4 syntax errors in the code below so that it correctly sets the red in all pixels to 0.

             .. activecode:: ch11ex1q
                 :nocodelens: